-The ordering part is a comma-separated list of order elements, which are terms, possibly marked with the "descending" operator $\hat{}$ (inversing the sort direction), and the special marker " $\hat{}$ 0", which is replaced by the number of the current rule.
+The ordering part is a comma-separated list of order elements, which are

+- terms, possibly marked with the "descending" operator ^ (inversing the sort direction), or - the special marker "Q", which is replaced by the number of the current rule (this permits to order facts by in the sequence in which they are written in the program without having to use explicit numeric "labels" as in Basic).

 The value of the first ordering element has highest priority in determining the sort order of two facts, and only if it is equal, the value of the second ordering element is considered, and so on (as in the ORDER BY clause of SQL).